Peak-Design/STEPper/README.md

 - Robust handling of corrupted geometry - attempts to import everything it can instead of skipping entire parts
 - ShapeFix healing for shapes with missing or damaged geometry
 - Native C++ mesh extraction with multithreaded normal computation
-- Up to 5x faster import speeds compared to v1.x
+- Up to 10x faster import speeds compared to v1.x
 - Material database system for automatic material replacement on import

 ## Material Database

-The material database lets you define mappings from generic STEP material names (e.g., "GRAY", "BLACK") to proper Blender materials (e.g., "Stainless Steel", "Dark Grey Paint").
+The material database lets you define mappings from generic STEP material names (e.g., "GRAY", "BLACK") to authored Blender materials.
 Once configured, materials are automatically replaced every time you import a STEP file.

 ![Material Mappings Panel](docs/material_mappings.png)

 ### Setup

 1. Import a STEP file normally.
-Objects arrive with generic STEP materials.
+Objects load with generic STEP materials.
-2. Assign the Blender materials you want to each part (e.g., replace "GRAY" with "Stainless Steel").
+2. Assign the Blender materials you want to each part (e.g., replace "GRAY" with "Stainless Steel" etc.).
 3. In the **STEPper NEXT: Material DB** sidebar panel, click **New** to create a database.
 The addon scans the scene and records what each original STEP material was replaced with.
+4. Manually assign/tweak material mappings in the mapping table if required.
-4. The database is saved as a `.blend` file in the addon's `MaterialDB/` folder.
+5. The database is saved as a `.blend` file in the addon's `MaterialDB/` folder.

 ### Importing with a Database

-Select a database from the dropdown in the **Material DB** panel, or choose one in the STEP import dialog under **Material DB**.
+Select a database from the dropdown in the STEP import dialog under **Material DB**.
 The selected database persists between sessions.
 When importing, all matching STEP materials are automatically replaced.

 ### Panel Buttons